pulibrary/dls-handbook/README.md

-DLS has worked with its partners to define a vision for the Digital Library in the context of Princeton University Library's [Mission, Vision, and North Star Statements](https://library.princeton.edu/about) to help us situate our work within the broader vision and move it forward.
+DLS has worked with its partners to define a vision for the Digital Library in the context of Princeton University Library's [Mission, Vision, and North Star Statements](https://library.princeton.edu/about) that will help us situate our work within the broader vision and move it forward.
 It is as
 follows: